fengju514/Expression-Net/README.md

 ## Usage

-* **Important:** Please download the learned ExpressionNet and identity shape model from https://www.dropbox.com/s/ejrnujis19vxpmi/3DMM_model.tar.gz?dl=0, and FacePoseNet from https://www.dropbox.com/s/r38psbq55y2yj4f/fpn_new_model.tar.gz?dl=0.
-Make sure that the ExpNet and shape models are stored in `3DMM_model` and FPN models are stored in the folder `fpn_new_model`.
+* **Important:** Please download the learned ExpressionNet model from https://www.dropbox.com/s/frq7u7z5kgxnz9e/Expression_Model.tar.gz?dl=0, identity shape model from , and FacePoseNet from https://www.dropbox.com/s/r38psbq55y2yj4f/fpn_new_model.tar.gz?dl=0.
+Make sure that the ExpNet and shape models are stored in the folder `Expression_Model` and `Shape_Model` respectively, and FacePoseNet model in the folder `fpn_new_model`.

 ### Run it